rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_emulator_design.md

     - GamingConsole_1
     - GamingConsole_2
     - DVDPlayer_1
 	  - DVDPlayer_2
     - AVR_1
     - AVR_2
     - Switcher_1
     - Switcher_2
     - Camera_1
     - Camera_2
-    - SpecialPurpose_1
-    - SpecialPurpose_2
-    - Unregistered_1
+    - SpecialPurpose
-    - Unregistered_2
+    - Unregistered

+  #Port ID - Integer [1 to 15]
   port_id: &port_id
     !!int

+  #Enum specifying port type
+  #All references shown in the configuration templates are intended to provide possible values for the given type.
+  #In practice, the below field would be defined as,
+  # port_type: in
   port_type: &port_type
     - in
     - out

+  #Vendor Info - Name and IEEE RAC vendor code
   vendor: &vendor
     - [TOSHIBA, 0x000039]
     - [SAMSUNG, 0x0000F0]